Beware of unmarked spoilers!

 - Punch-Clock Villain: He's technically a corporate spy, but that's just a job, it's implied it's one he would rather not have.

-- Unwitting Instigator of Doom: The ending implies that he accidentally took a mimic back to earth.
+- Unwitting Instigator of Doom: The ending implies that he accidentally took a mimic back to earth disguised as his daughter's toy.

 - You Have Outlived Your Usefulness: Teddy opts to cut Peter loose and leave him to die on the moon rather than hire him to KASMA after they've gathered all the simulation data they need from him.
+It is unclear if the reason is because He Knows Too Much, or as Teddy mentions, it would be too expensive.
 He finds a shuttle back to Earth anyway, but becomes an Unwitting Instigator of Doom for it.

-- Crippling Overspecialisation: His psi pool is huge, but he doesn't have a lot of skills outside of blasting things away.
-Even his human neuromods focus on upgrading his psi pool.
+- Crippling Overspecialisation: His psi pool is huge and he has the largest selection of Typhon powers, but he doesn't have a lot of skills outside of blasting things away.
+Even his human Neuromods only focus on upgrading his psi pool.
 He can't even reach his own designated level exit without two other characters fixing it for him.

 - Disposable Vagrant: As detailed in the base game, it's likely that he was a criminal.
 Or he could be a political prisoner.

-- Mind Rape: He's at the receiving end of this during his story mission courtesy of a Telepath.
+- He's at the receiving end of this during his story mission courtesy of a Telepath.
 He hears the Telepath's voice as that of his son.

 - Squishy Wizard: He has poor health, but loads of psi points and powerful typhon attacks.